tomasfabian/ksqlDB.RestApi.Client-DotNet/Samples/InsideOut/Wiki.md

-﻿InsideOut is an example of a client API for producing and consuming kafka topics and ksqlDB push queries and views generated with ksqlDB.RestApi.Client or by other means.
-This package is based on [Confluent.Kafka](https://github.com/confluentinc/confluent-kafka-dotnet)
+`InsideOut.sln` showcases a .NET client API example that enables message **production and consumption** from Kafka topics, along with the execution of `ksqlDB` push queries and views.
+These functionalities are implemented using the `ksqlDB.RestApi.Client`.

+`KafkaConsumer` and `KafkaProducer` are based on [Confluent.Kafka](https://github.com/confluentinc/confluent-kafka-dotnet)

 ### Blazor Sample

+**Blazor Server-side** is a web development framework that allows developers to build interactive web applications using .NET.
+It enables the execution of server-side code to handle user interactions and update the UI dynamically without requiring JavaScript.

+On the other hand, `ksqlDB` is a streaming database built on Apache Kafka that allows developers to process and analyze real-time streaming data using SQL-like queries.
+It provides capabilities for stream processing, and data querying.

+When used in conjunction, Blazor Server-side can be integrated with `ksqlDB` to create real-time interactive applications that leverage the power of streaming data processing.

+Blazor Server-side, as a web development framework, does not directly expose or provide direct access to the internal workings of a Kafka broker or `ksqlDB`.

-Set docker-compose.csproj as startup project in InsideOut.sln.
+Set `docker-compose.csproj` as startup project in `InsideOut.sln`.

 ### Nuget
 ```